Definition of Stop Loss Order

-This is bought to minimize the loss of profit, it is set at a level higher than the current market price and behaves like a call option.
-Whenever price reaches this point then the order gets triggered and the stock is bought.
+This is bought to minimize the loss of profit; it is set at a level higher than the current market price and behaves like a call option.
+The order gets triggered whenever the price reaches this point and the stock is bought.

-- Stop Limit: Stop Limit order executes the order at the stop price only, otherwise doesn’t execute it
+- Stop Limit: Stop Limit order executes the order at the stop price only; otherwise, it doesn’t execute it.

-This is bought to minimize the loss, it is set at a level lower than the current market price and behaves like a put option.
-Whenever price reaches this point then the order gets triggered and the stock is sold.
+This is bought to minimize the loss; it is set at a level lower than the current market price and behaves like a put option.
+The order gets triggered whenever the price reaches this point and the stock is sold.

-- Stop Limit: Stop limit order executes the order at the stop price only, otherwise doesn’t execute it
+- Stop Limit: Stop limit order executes the order at the stop price only; otherwise, it doesn’t execute it.

-- Trailing Stop: If the investor bought the stock at $20 and set the stop loss at $10 the percentage of Stop loss price to the purchase price is 50%, so if in future the price rises to $40, then the stop price is updated to $20
+- Trailing Stop: If the investor bought the stock at $20 and set the stop loss at $10, the percentage of the Stop loss price to the purchase price is 50%, so if in the future the price rises to $40, then the stop price is updated to $20

 Example of Stop Loss Order

-Suppose an investor is observing that the stock price of Apple Inc. is on a declining trajectory and is currently closing at $50, the investor has a bullish expectation on this stock in the coming 6 months and therefore wishes to hold the stock.
-However, he might not want to lose out too much in the falling prices trend.
-So if the investor places a stop-loss order at $45, the moment the stock price reaches this level, the stock in his trading account will be sold, and suppose after sale, the price goes down even further to $43, the investor is saved from incurring excessive loss of $2 per stock he held.
+Suppose an investor is observing that the stock price of Apple Inc. is on a declining trajectory and is currently closing at $50; the investor has a bullish expectation on this stock in the coming 6 months and therefore wishes to hold the stock.
+However, he might not want to lose out too much on the falling price trend.
+So if the investor places a stop-loss order at $45, the moment the stock price reaches this level, the stock in his trading account will be sold, and suppose after the sale, the price goes down even further to $43, the investor is saved from incurring an excessive loss of $2 per stock he held.

-Similarly, let’s assume that the stock of Amazon is rising, and the investor feels that he should benefit from some of this bullish trend, so he places a buying order if the price reaches $60 because he expects that the price can go up to $100 so he can make a profit of $40 per stock.
-The moment the stock price reaches $60 the desired number of stock is purchased and if the price rise beyond that, then the investor profits.
-Had he set the price at $65, then he would have lost $5 per stock.
+Similarly, let’s assume that the stock of Amazon is rising.
+The investor feels that he should benefit from this bullish trend, so he places a buying order if the price reaches $60 because he expects that the price can go up to $100 so he can make a profit of $40 per stock.
+The moment the stock price reaches $60, the desired number of stock is purchased, and if the price rises beyond that, then the investor profits.
+If he set the price at $65, he would have lost $5 per stock.

-As per the news on 31st May 2019, the Bank Nifty index slipped by 1000 points and recovered 15 minutes later.
-However, in this short span of time, several stop-loss orders were triggered.
-The concurrent fall in the market and triggering of a large number of stop-loss contracts led to a greater fall in the index.
+Per the news on 31st May 2019, the Bank Nifty index slipped by 1000 points and recovered 15 minutes later.
+However, several stop-loss orders were triggered in this short span of time.
+The concurrent fall in the market and the triggering of a large number of stop-loss contracts led to a greater fall in the index.

 Advantages and Disadvantages of Stop Loss Order